 - Students/faculty from other colleges must present a letter of introduction from their school along with school ID.
 Letter of Introduction is retained at the Circulation Desk and is only valid for current semester.

 - If wishing to borrow, the Letter of Introduction must indicate that the student’s school or college will accept full responsibility for recovering overdue books and reimbursing for lost, stolen, or damaged items.
-Borrowing is limited to two books at one time, for a maximum of 28 days, with no renewal.
+Borrowing is limited to two books at one time, for a maximum of 28 days, with one renewal.
 Standard letters from consortia libraries are acceptable.
 Letter of introduction is retained at the Circulation Desk and is only valid for current semester.

 - Students and Faculty must present a current Wolfgram Memorial Visitors card to Reference Librarian if computer access is requested.